As workplaces become redefined, so does the role of the facility manager.

-Jeff Becker is the President of Pegasus and has taken Pegasus from a small full-service janitorial firm serving only the Southern California business community to a premier Southwestern United States facility services company, with more than 1000 employees serving over 300 facilities.
+Jeff Becker is the CEO of Pegasus and has taken Pegasus from a small full-service janitorial firm serving only the Southern California business community to a premier Southwestern United States facility services company, with more than 1000 employees serving over 300 facilities.

 With so much confusion and dispute around what the future of the workplace might look like, companies have been forced to reimagine the workplace and and address concerns around health and social capital.

 What does a healthy workplace look to you and how do you think facility managers can create a work environment that is both safe and operationally efficient?